datasparq-ai/houston/docs/tls.md

 To configure TLS/SSL for a Houston instance, and allow communication to and from the server via HTTPS, you can either:
-1. Allow the Houston server to automatically generate/renew certificates via the [ACME protocol](https://en.wikipedia.org/wiki/Automatic_Certificate_Management_Environment)
+1. Configure your Houston server to automatically generate/renew certificates via the [ACME protocol](https://en.wikipedia.org/wiki/Automatic_Certificate_Management_Environment) and [Let's Encrypt](https://letsencrypt.org/)
 2. Provide your own certificate

 ## Automatic TLS/SSL Certificate Generation and Renewal

-Houston will use go's [acme.autocert](https://golang.org/x/crypto/acme/autocert) library to automatically generate a certificate if a domain name is provided in the [config](./config.md#tls-config).
+Houston can use go's [acme.autocert](https://golang.org/x/crypto/acme/autocert) library to automatically generate a certificate if a domain name is provided in the [config](./config.md#tls-config).

 The steps to configure this are as follows:

 1. Acquire a domain name or subdomain
 2. Set `config.TLS.Host` to the value of your host name, e.g. 'houston.example.com'.
 See [TLS Config](./config.md#tls-config) for alternative ways to set this value.
+You must also provide a password for your server when using TLS (`config.Password`).
-3. Start a houston server (`houston api`)
+3. Start a houston server (`houston api`).
 4. Determine the (static) IP address of your Houston server
-5. Point the domain name to your server (described below) with DNS configuration
+5. Point the domain name to your server with DNS records (described below)

 Example YAML config for auto TLS: